 Properties of a material requirement shall be presented as material requirement properties.
 Specific elements associated with each material requirement may be included in one or more material requirement properties.
 Material requirement properties may contain nested material requirement properties.

 Table 187 defines the relationship roles for the material requirement property.
+Table 188 defines the attributes for the material requirement property.